-All graduate students in Clinical Psychology receive financial support for up to six years through teaching assistantships (two years for MA; four years for PhD).
-Current wages for graduate TA's range from \$14,542.56 (MA) to \$15,091.84 (PhD) per academic year.
-Okanagan Graduate Research Scholarships (OGRS) for incoming students are also assessed, based on merit/eligibility (up to \$5,000 for MA; \$8,000 for PhD for 2023-24).
+Graduate students in Clinical Psychology receive financial support for up to six years through Graduate Teaching Assistantships (GTA), which are paid employment positions (up to two years for MA, and up to four years for PhD).
+Current wages\ for GTA's are \$14,978.80 (MA) and \$15,544.56 (PhD) per academic year, based on a 12 hour work week.
+Okanagan Graduate Research Scholarships (OGRS) are also assessed, based on student merit/eligibility and internal funding availability (\$5,000 in OGRS was allocated to new MA's, and \$9,800 allocated to new PhD's for 2024-25).
 In addition, continuing MA and PhD students may receive OGRS, based on various criteria.
-Graduate students are also expected to apply for nationallevel scholarships related to their research areas (e.g., SSHRC, CIHR, NSERC).
-Graduate students may also hold paid research assistantships, depending upon a given supervisor's research funding.
+Graduate students are also expected to apply for national-level scholarships related to their research areas (e.g., SSHRC, CIHR, NSERC).
+Graduate students may also hold paid research assistantships during their studies, depending upon a given supervisor's research funding.

-GTA wages as of September 2023.
-Annual graduate GTA wages are governed by the most-recently ratified collective agreement of the BCGEU.
+\published GTA wages as of July 1, 2024.
+GTA employment is governed by the most-recently ratified collective agreement of the BCGEU.

-Please also see the university's Minimum Funding Policy for PhD students here: gradstudies.ok.ubc.ca/tuition-awardsand-finance/minimum-funding-policy/.
+Please also see the university's Minimum Funding Policy for PhD students: gradstudies.ok.ubc.ca/tuition-awards-and-finance/ minimum-funding-policy/ gradstudies.ok.ubc.ca/tuition-awards-and-finance/